Battle of Bazentin Ridge: Night assembly

 There were no roads for the 27th Brigade to use so the 76th Brigade plan was adopted.
 A platoon covering force went forward at 11:00 p.m. and an engineer tape 1000 yd long was used as a line, laid on a compass bearing by a party of Royal Engineers, the end being 400 yd short of the German front line, which took 45 minutes.
 Tapes were laid at right angles, checked and then the markers went forward.
 The brigade passed the west end of Montauban in column and formed up at near end of the tape in Caterpillar Valley.
 The two attacking battalions went first with the companies in line, in column of platoons in one rank, the support battalion behind with a field engineer company and pioneer company on either side.
 At 1:45 a.m., the first battalion moved off followed by the second at 2:10 a.m. and then both formed platoons in open column at 70 yd spaces, to form the eight infantry lines, with trench mortars, machine-guns and carrying parties to the rear, suffering five casualties during the deployment.

 In XV Corps, the 3rd Division had put out an outpost line for several nights along a sunken road, parallel to and 250 yd from the German front line, 1000 yd beyond the British front line.
 The division patrolled vigorously, dominating no man's land but could not prevent the Germans working on the wire, which was in long grass and difficult to see.
 On the nights of 11/12 and 12/13 July, three communication trenches were dug forward into Caterpillar Valley; a derelict trench about 200 yd from the German line was repaired and deepened behind a piquet established at 10:30 p.m. on the night of 13/14 July.
-The 8th Brigade (Brigadier-General E. G. Williams) and the 9th Brigade (Brigadier-General H. C. Potter) deployed in lines of platoons, also using a long tape.
+The 8th Brigade (Brigadier-General E. G. Williams) and the 9th Brigade (Brigadier-General Herbert Potter) deployed in lines of platoons, also using a long tape.
 The leading battalions moved up to the sunken road at 12:25 a.m. and were ready at 1:45 a.m., the first wave beyond the road, machine-guns, mortars, engineers and pioneers in support and reserve, with only one casualty; earlier, three German deserters had disclosed that no attack was expected.